OBE96/HNG_TASKONE/README.md

 A .NET Web API that takes a number as input and returns interesting mathematical properties about it, along with a fun fact.

-**Features
+**Features**

 Mathematical Properties:

-Checks if the number is prime.
+- Checks if the number is prime.

-Checks if the number is perfect.
+- Checks if the number is perfect.

-Checks if the number is an Armstrong number.
+- Checks if the number is an Armstrong number.

-Determines if the number is odd or even.
+- Determines if the number is odd or even.

-Calculates the sum of its digits.
+- Calculates the sum of its digits.

-Fun Fact:
+--- Fun Fact:

-Provides a fun fact about the number, especially if it is an Armstrong number.
+- Provides a fun fact about the number, especially if it is an Armstrong number.

-Error Handling:
+--- Error Handling:

-Returns a 400 Bad Request response for invalid inputs (e.g., non-numeric values).
+- Returns a 400 Bad Request response for invalid inputs (e.g., non-numeric values).